mchini/con2phys/docs/source/questions.md

 - Area 2     |  …   |    …     |  …
 - Area 3     |  …   |    …     |  …

-Participants are free to choose how they compute these estimates (e.g. parametric vs. non-parametric, frequentist vs. Bayesian), as long as they describe it clearly in the methods section for that question.
+Participants are free to choose how they compute these estimates, as long as they describe it clearly in the methods section for that question.
 Using a single central-tendency estimate (the mean) is limiting, but necessary to make estimates comparable.
 You are free to transform the data as you best see fit.